silksil/NOTES-CHEATSHEET/client/react/reduxForm.md

 );
 ```
 ### Navigation
-The code below shows the function that send the data to an API.
-In this case, it includes a callback, because after the post we navigate to a page to shows the post.
-Thus, through this we assure that it is included in the back-end and shows up on the screen.
+The code below shows the function that sends the data to an API.
+In this case, it includes a callback, because after the post we navigate to a page to shows the post, including that specific post.
+Thus, through this we assure that it is included in the back-end, and only then the screen can be loaded that includes the specific post.
 ```jsx
 export function createPost(values, callback) {
   const request = axios.post(`${ROOT_URL}/posts/${API_KEY}`, values)